 We work with the following service providers who assist us in providing our services:

-- Hosting of our Website: Webflow, Inc., USA – Your device will establish an internet connection with the Webflow servers when you access our website, and solely for this purpose Webflow for a few moments processes your IP address and other meta data.
+Your device will establish an internet connection with the Webflow servers when you access our website, and solely for this purpose Webflow for a few moments processes your IP address and other meta data.
 However, Webflow does not store your IP address or any personal data of you.
-We concluded so-called EU model clauses with Webflow.
+We concluded so-called EU Standard Contractual Clauses with Webflow.

 Although we do not store any of your personal data, we must inform you that you may exercise your right to information, rectification, erasure and, if applicable, restriction of processing and data portability at the address mentioned below.
 If you as a data subject believe any of your rights have been infringed, you may file an appeal with the competent data protection authority.